“There isn’t a better song-plugger in all of show business or a more captivating ingenue.” – Harry V. Cohen, 1942

 December 4, 1954: More for A Star Is Born, including a nice blurb about the film’s soundtrack album.

 December 4, 1960: Judy was in concert at The Free Trade Hall in Manchester England.
-The concert had been rescheduled from November 5th.
+The concert had originally been scheduled for November 5th but had to be been rescheduled.
 Judy added Liza to the program, together the two sang “Afer You’ve Gone.”

 This photo was taken backstage after the show.